eSky Mobile app

 Design System components & Handoff

-I’ve been collaborating with developers to create a comprehensive list of native and custom components, improving workflow and aligning design with development.
-All necessary components were documented and organized in Figma to make them easy to find and use.
+I’ve been collaborating with engineers to create a comprehensive list of native and custom components, improving workflow and aligning design with development.
+All necessary components were documented and organized in a shared tool to make them easy to find and use.
 Additionally, I focused on optimizing the features handoff process by clarifying requirements, adding detailed annotations, and ensuring everything was ready for smooth implementation.

 Challenges